unfor19/restro/JOURNEY.md

 5. Monitoring - I've added a few logs to the Azure Monitor, but I should add more logs and alerts.
 6. Support multiple environment - I've used a single environment, but I should support multiple environments like `dev`, `staging`, and `prod`.
 Should be easy enough since I'm using Terraform 🙃
 7. Unittests - I haven't written any tests, so I should write some tests for the app; That is very unprofessional of me 😅.
 Usually I do it during the development process, but then again, this project was a mystery all the way.
 I preferred having an app that is up and running, and now I can go crazy and test it.
 I feel comfortable enough to keep it public, even though it's wasn't battle-tested, since it's protected behind Cloudflare 💪🏻.
+8. Add `CONTRIBUTING.md` - I've added a few notes about how to go through the local development process of this project, but I think it's a good idea to add a `CONTRIBUTING.md` file.